Bumper Pull Trailers vs. Gooseneck Trailers

 Bumper Pull Trailers

 One of the most common type of hitches is the bumper pull, also known as a drag or tag-along trailer.
 The name can be slightly misleading because the trailer doesn’t actually connect to the tow vehicle’s bumper.

-There are many advantages with bumper pull trailers.
-Most of these are because bumper pulls are smaller than Goosenecks.
-This means a bumper pull trailer normally costs less than a Gooseneck.
+When comparing the size of bumper pull trailers vs. Gooseneck trailers, bumper pulls are smaller.
+This which means they normally costs less.
 It also means you may not have to buy a pickup truck as a tow vehicle for a bumper pull.
-Depending on the trailer, a motorhome, SUV or even a CUV may be suitable for hauling one.
+Depending on the trailer, a motorhome, SUV or even a CUV may be suitable for hauling.

-The difference is that a Gooseneck trailer slides over a ball hitch in the bed of a pickup truck, while a fifth wheel trailer attaches to a pickup truck using a hinged plate hitch; the same type of hitch is used by semi trucks.
+The difference is that a Gooseneck trailer slides over a ball hitch in the bed of a pickup truck.
+However, a fifth wheel trailer attaches to a pickup truck using a hinged plate hitch; semi trucks uses the same type of hitch.